The Basics

 Many of the chocolates we carry are vegan, gluten, nut, dairy, and soy-free.
 However, we do sell products that contain nuts, dairy, and other inclusions.

-Many chocolate makers work in facilities where these ingredients may be present.
+Most chocolate makers work in facilities where these ingredients (especially nuts) may be present.
 Kindly refer to makers' ingredients lists and packaging for complete dietary information.

 Do you use eco packaging?

 Yes!
-We reuse all the packaging we possibly can (which is why you may see remnants of other stickers on your packages when they arrive.
-When using new materials, we do our best to source the most sustainable, recyclable, and reuseable materials to box, label, package and ship your chocolate to you.
+We reuse all the packaging we possibly can (which is why you may see remnants of other stickers and marks on your packages when they arrive).
+When using new materials, we do our best to source the most sustainable, recyclable, and reusable materials to box, label, and package your chocolate.

 What about those inks?